 Paul Cezanne lived in the of city of Aix en Provence.
 He spent his entire artistic lifetime seeking a completely innovative way to create not a copy but “a harmony parallel to nature” in his paintings.
 Cezanne has been called the father of modern art.
 Picasso, who had a home in Provence and Matisse who lived on the Provincial Côte d’Azur, were both directly influenced by him and his somewhat geometric perspective.
 It is one that you see everywhere in Provence – the villages are like cubist arrangements, the stony Alpilles and Luboron Mountains are geometric forms in shapes and color.
 The vineyards and meadows are like Provencal Quilts hanging in a market.

-We are living in Provence for the winter.
-It is a time of year when tour busses are parked in their homelands of Holland, Denmark and England; when many hoteliers, chefs and shopkeepers take their holidays in North Africa or Miami where they are accustomed to the heat while we are here in their chilly homeland being treated graciously as part of the scene in their beautiful villages.
-Our charming rental house in the Provincial region of the Luboron is just outside the town of Ansouis, a small hilltop village, classified among “the most beautiful in France”.
+We are living in Provence in the early winter m9nths of 2013.
+It is a time of year when tour busses are parked in their homelands of Holland, Denmark and England; when many hoteliers, chefs and shopkeepers take their holidays in North Africa or Miami where they find the heat they are accostomed to during the hot Procençal summera.
+And we are here in their chilly homeland being treated very graciously in their beautiful villages.
+Our charming rental house in the Provincial region of the Vaucluse is just outside the town of Ansouis, a small hilltop village, classified among “the most beautiful in France”.

 Ansouis, Lourmarin, Lacoste, Oppède, Bonnieux, Ménerbes, Vaugines, Cucuron, Grambois.
 Cavaillon, Roussillion and Cabrieres d’Aigues are just a handful of the 35 village names that are, to pronounce correctly, a humiliating journey through silent l’s, guttural g’s and tongue flattening aig’s.
 It is a relief that the inhabitants of these towns are very forgiving and even so, many speak English, they allow us make an effort in our nascent French.

 We have become Provinceophiles having a tireless love affair with the climate, the wind, the culture, food and needless to say the plentiful wine.
-It has been just one month and it feels like much longer.
+It has been just one month but it feels like ot has been much longer.
 There is so much to discover and I hope to tell you all about the adventure of doing so.

-I am looking forward to post my next blog and share the story of how to find a perfect Provincial house to rent; of shopping in les marché, the markets that pop up in every village on a different days of the week; food glorious food and the gusto of Provincial cooking; wine glorious wine; and the marvelous “Mediterranean paradox”!
+I am looking forward to post my next blog and share the story of how to find a perfect Provincial house to rent; of shopping in les marché – markets that pop up in every village on a different days of the week; food glorious food and the gusto of Provincial cooking, a marvel to unravel the “Mediterranean paradox”.